Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Processing of NLEFT configurations

 \section{Processing of NLEFT configurations}

-This appendix briefly summarizes how the \textit{ab initio} NLEFT configurations are used as input to the our model simulations of Sec.~\ref{sec:results}.
+This appendix summarizes how the \textit{ab initio} NLEFT pinhole configurations are processed and used as nuclear-structure input for the model simulations of Sec.~\ref{sec:results}.

-For each nucleus considered in this work, NLEFT provides an ensemble of ground-state configurations generated on a spacetime lattice with chiral effective interactions.
-Each configuration consists of the three-dimensional coordinates of all nucleons and their spin--isospin quantum numbers, sampled with the pinhole algorithm, so that many-body correlations in both coordinate and spin--isospin space are preserved.
+\paragraph{(1) NLEFT configurations.} For each nucleus considered in this work, NLEFT provides an ensemble of ground-state samples generated on a periodic spatial lattice with chiral effective interactions.
+Each configuration specifies the occupied lattice sites of all nucleons, together with their spin and isospin quantum numbers from the pinhole algorithm, so that many-body correlations in both coordinate and spin--isospin space are preserved.
+In practice, the stored coordinates are integer lattice indices $(n_x,n_y,n_z)$ with $n_\alpha\in\{0,\dots,L-1\}$, and the spin quantum numbers are given as an $s_z$-type projection along a fixed quantization axis in the configuration.